-Use the design and development review process to enrich the lives of all Scottsdale residents and visitors by promoting safe, attractive, and context compatible development.

-- Promote development that respects and enhances the unique climate, topography, vegetation and historical context of Scottsdale's Sonoran Desert environment, all of which are considered amenities that help sustain our community and its quality of life. - Promote, evaluate and maintain the Scottsdale Sensitive Design Principles that when followed will help improve and reinforce the quality of design in our community.
+- Use the design and development review process to enrich the lives of all Scottsdale residents and visitors by promoting safe, attractive, and context compatible development. - Promote development that respects and enhances the unique climate, topography, vegetation and historical context of Scottsdale's Sonoran Desert environment, all of which are considered amenities that help sustain our community and its quality of life. - Promote, evaluate and maintain the Scottsdale Sensitive Design Principles that when followed will help improve and reinforce the quality of design in our community.

 RESPONSE: The proposed urban design, architectural character, landscaping, hardscaping and art elements will respect the unique climate, vegetation and Scottsdale's Old Town urban context by providing contextually appropriate building materials and colors with an emphasis on shade, connectivity and art.
 The Development Plan intends to promote and celebrate Scottsdale's unique character through collective placemaking with one cohesive vision further upholding the Scottsdale Sensitive Design Principles (detailed responses to the SSDP in separate section below).
-Architectural design will take cues from the atmosphere by completely transforming the existing Old Town built environment and provide pedestrian experience within the Property an elegant backdrop for new and enhanced public spaces and the streetscape pedestrian realm. through the activation of street frontages linking to the range of established uses in the area.
-As GOAL 3: Encourage "streetscapes" for major such, specific design considerations have been roadways that promote the city's visual quality given to the street frontages to maintain context and character, and blend into the character of the appropriate building massing/heights, pedestriansurrounding area. scaled architectural elements/overhangs, landscape shaded walkways, enhanced hardscape • Design Downtown/Urban areas to design and distinctive public art.
-Streetlights concentrate on those elements that will will be designed and sited in a manner that provide pedestrian comfort, such as arcadestrengthen the unique design of the project while covered walkways, shade, decorative paving, maintaining safety for pedestrians.
-The corner and landscaping, so that a comfortable setting of Scottsdale and Camelback will be celebrated can be created for this use-intensive area. as a key focal point and "entry" to the larger site • Apply streetscape guidelines to all landscaped area by providing publicly accessible open space, areas within the public right-of-way. art, and shade promoting pedestrian interaction Encourage the use of streetscape guidelines in and creating a vibrant destination for tourist and areas between the right-of-way and building locals alike.

-- setback lines or perimeter walls. - Use markers and entry features at key entrances to Scottsdale so that residents and visitors have a sense of arrival into the city. - Make sure streetlights are consistent with the intensity of adjacent land uses and the image of Scottsdale.
+Architectural design will take cues from the existing Old Town built environment and provide an elegant backdrop for new and enhanced public spaces and the streetscape pedestrian realm.

+GOAL 3: Encourage "streetscapes" for major roadways that promote the city's visual quality and character, and blend into the character of the surrounding area.

+- Design Downtown/Urban areas to concentrate on those elements that will provide pedestrian comfort, such as arcadecovered walkways, shade, decorative paving, and landscaping, so that a comfortable setting can be created for this use-intensive area. - Apply streetscape guidelines to all landscaped areas within the public right-of-way.
+Encourage the use of streetscape guidelines in areas between the right-of-way and building setback lines or perimeter walls. - Use markers and entry features at key entrances to Scottsdale so that residents and visitors have a sense of arrival into the city. - Make sure streetlights are consistent with the intensity of adjacent land uses and the image of Scottsdale.
 In some areas of the city, special streetlight design should be used to enhance the unique character of the streetscape. - Place streetlights at intervals and locations to enhance safety.